The Nutritional Power of Dates

 Let’s acknowledge the elephant in the room and state the obvious – the sugar content in dates are high, the flavor of which becomes more intense the longer dates dry and moisture leaves the fruit.
 The flavor is caramel-like, with a chewy and rich texture.
 But does this mean that dates are bad for you?
 Not exactly.

-The most notable difference between dates and other dried fruits is the fiber content.
+The most notable difference between ENERGY DATES – Sukkari and other dried fruits is the fiber content, which varies based on growing location and conditions.
 The importance of fiber is multifactorial.
-The primary type of fiber found in dates is insoluble fiber, which can help promote bowel motility and colon health.
+The primary type of fiber found in these dates is insoluble fiber, which can help promote bowel motility and colon health.
 Fiber is not only healthful, but it balances out the sugar content.
-Let’s put it this way: 1 serving of dates generally have more fiber than that of whole grains.
-This high amount of fiber helps delay the absorption of sugar found in the dates, allowing for a slow and easy release of energy over a period of time.
+Let’s put it this way: 1 serving of ENERGY DATES – Sukkari has over 6g fiber, more than that of whole grains.
+This high amount of fiber helps delay the absorption of sugar found in these dates, allowing for a slow and easy release of energy over a period of time.
 Furthermore, we know that high fiber snacks are beneficial for those with diabetes as they prevent sugar spikes and promote satiety.
 When the sugar absorbs slowly into the body, insulin has more time to utilize the sugar for energy.
 Compared to say, a candy bar (high in sugar without fiber), the sugar absorbs so quickly that the body’s insulin doesn’t have enough time to grab it all to support basic metabolic needs and lasting energy.
 Because of this, dates are great as a pre-workout or midday snack, especially when your hunger pang can no longer be ignored.

-Dates join the ranks of bananas, tomatoes, potatoes, and avocados as being considered a high potassium food.
+ENERGY DATES – Sukkari joins the ranks of bananas, tomatoes, potatoes, and avocados as being considered a high potassium food, with nearly 250mg per serving.
 Potassium is an important mineral that serves as an electrolyte and helps support heart health, muscle contractions, nerve impulses, and blood pressure.
 Because our body doesn’t make its own potassium, we need to consume it through healthful food choices.

 7D VARIETY packs these little guys up for your convenience – each serving is packed with nutrition, enough fiber to allow that unexpected sweetness to give you sustained energy, and the potential for long-lasting health benefits.